Model-free Learning of Regions of Attraction via Recurrent Sets: Introduction

 \subsubsection{Contributions}

-In this paper, we provide a novel approach for learning inner approximations of the region of attraction of an asymptotically stable equilibrium with unknown system model.
+In this paper, we provide a novel approach for learning inner approximations of the region of attraction of an asymptotically stable equilibrium point from sampled finite-length trajectories.

+We refer to such a method as ``model-free'' since it does not require an explicit description of the system but only requires a process that generates the sample trajectories.

 Rather than focusing on learning invariant sets that require trajectories to always lie within the set, we propose to learn sets that satisfy a more flexible notion of invariance.
-The contributions of this work are manifold: \begin{itemize} \item We propose the notion of recurrence as an alternative property that can be used to guarantee a set to be contained in the region of attraction. \item We show that under mild conditions, a compact set containing an asymptotically stable equilibrium point is a subset of the region of attraction if and only if it is recurrent. \item We leverage this property to develop several algorithms that can learn inner-approximations of the region of attraction using counter-examples of recurrence that are based on finite-length trajectory samples. \item We further provide guarantees on the worst-case number of counter-examples required to compute a recurrent set. \end{itemize}
+The contributions of this work are manifold: \begin{itemize} \item We propose the notion of recurrence as an alternative property that can be used to guarantee a set to be contained in the region of attraction. \item We show that under mild conditions, a compact set containing an asymptotically stable equilibrium point is a subset of the region of attraction if and only if it is recurrent. \item We leverage this property to develop several algorithms that can learn inner approximations of the region of attraction using counter-examples of recurrence that are based on finite-length trajectory samples. \item We further provide guarantees on the worst-case number of counter-examples required to compute a recurrent set. \end{itemize}